kyma-project/kyma/docs/serverless-v2/08-02-expose-lambda.md

     Console UI
     </summary>

-> **NOTE:** The API Rules functionality that allow you to expose lambdas is an experimental feature, and it is not enabled by default in the Console UI.
+> **NOTE:** The API Rules functionality that allow you to expose functions is an experimental feature, and it is not enabled by default in the Console UI.
 To use it, enable **Experimental functionalities** in the **General Settings** view before you follow the steps.
 Refresh the page after enabling this option.

 1. Select a Namespace from the drop-down list in the top navigation panel.
-Make sure the Namespace includes the lambda that you want to expose through an API Rule.
+Make sure the Namespace includes the function that you want to expose through an API Rule.

 2. Go to the **API Rules [preview]** view at the bottom of the left navigation panel and select **Add API Rule**.

 3. In the **General settings** section:

-    - Enter the API Rule's **Name** matching the lambda's name.
+    - Enter the API Rule's **Name** matching the function's name.

-    >**NOTE:** The APIRule CR can have a different name than the lambda, but it is recommended that all related resources share a common name.
+    >**NOTE:** The APIRule CR can have a different name than the function, but it is recommended that all related resources share a common name.

-    - Enter **Hostname** to indicate the host on which you want to expose your lambda.
+    - Enter **Hostname** to indicate the host on which you want to expose your function.

-    - Select the lambda from the drop-down list in the **Service** column.
+    - Select the function from the drop-down list in the **Service** column.

 4. In the **Access strategies** section, leave the default settings, with `GET`, `POST`, `PUT`, and `DELETE` methods and the `noop` handler selected.